aaronhsueh0506/Leetcode/74. Search a 2D Matrix/readme.md

 - `-10^4 <= matrix[i][j], target <= 10^4`

 ## Concept
-1. Check in which column and find in this column
+1. Check in which row and find in this row